hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 number of TssMessages from the active roster.
 Verification succeeds when a node is able to recover the ledger id.
 The first threshold number of valid TssMessages to come to consensus are used to recover the ledger id.
 A vote consists of a bit vector where each bit index corresponds to the order of TssMessages as they have come through consensus.
 A bit at index `i` in the vote is set to 1 if the `ith` TssMessage to come through consensus is valid and used in the recovery of the ledger id, otherwise the bit is `0`.
+The `0th` TssMessage is the first to reach consensus.

 ##### Elliptic Curve Decisions